learn-co-students/module-one-final-project-guidelines-houston-web-062419/READMENOW.md

 # Hogwarts Sorting Guide
-The Hogwarts Sorting Guide is here to help give prospective students information before they undergo the sorting hat ceremony.
+The Hogwarts Sorting Guide is here to help give first-year students information before they undergo the sorting hat ceremony.

 ## Usage Guide